kbmackenzie/henhen/docs/config.md

 A list of dependencies for your project.
 A dependency can be:

 - An egg available in the official egg index and installable through `chicken-install <name>`.
-- An egg with a source URL defined in the `fetch` field of your config file.
+- An egg with a source URL defined in the `fetch` field of your configuration file.

 When you build your project, all dependencies will be installed locally in the `.henhen` directory.